az-m/week01-assignment/README.md

 ## Frustrations

-The jump to section links don't really work properly because I can't make them respect the height of the fixed header.
+~~The jump to section links don't really work properly because I can't make them respect the height of the fixed header.
 I've tried a few ways to make the targeted section NOT be flush with the top of the page, but nothing I tried worked.
-I'd be interested in a good solid workaround, which I'm happy to wait for if it's going to be covered later!
+I'd be interested in a good solid workaround, which I'm happy to wait for if it's going to be covered later!~~

+Fixed with scroll-margin-top

 # references